 Then your device will start to hard reset.
 You may need to wait for a few minutes until it completes the process.

-Further Reading: How to Recover Photos after Factory Restet Android >
+Further Reading: How to Recover Photos after Factory Reset Android >

 CWM custom recovery mode is one of the recovery modes developed for Android devices.
 It is used to replace or reinstall stock recovery features.
 You can use the CWM Recovery Mode to wipe the system of your Android device so as to address the boot loop issue.
 Every model of Android device can boot into its CWM custom recovery mode by pressing a combination of buttons.

-2. Once you enter into the recovery mode, then you can click the following options to fix the boot loop issue:
+Step 2.
+Once you enter recovery mode, you can click the following options to fix the boot loop issue:

 Then you can reboot your phone to check whether your phone can launch in normal status.